jbla484/Advanced-Data-Mangement-D191/README.md

 #### I.   Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.

 #### J.   Demonstrate professional communication in the content and presentation of your submission.

+## Overall Course Competencies:

+#### Writing Complex SQL Statement

+* The graduate writes complex SQL statements in order to implement functions, stored procedures, and triggers to prepare data sets for data analysis and manipulation.

+#### Configuring Extraction, Transformation, and Loading (ETL) Workflows

+* The graduate configures data extraction, transformation, and loading tasks in order to automate data integration.

+## Evaluator Comments:

+"Your business report demonstrated competence in creating and updating detailed and summary tables to show the top 10 customers that have spent the most cash on DVD rentals.
+You presented appropriate SQL code to generate the reports and presented a logical approach to keep the data fresh."